Continuation strategies to mitigate convergence to low-performing local optima in topology optimization of sound transmission loss: Problem description

-The high-performing design exploits two mechanisms: 1) a reduction in the decoupling frequency to exploit the strong $18\,\mathrm{dB}$ per octave $STL$ increase that occurs afterwards and 2) the transformation of the vertical motion of the top plate, which causes the transmitted pressure wave, to a horizontal motion that does not transmit pressure waves.\ As a result, the STL of the high-performing design lies $20\,\mathrm{dB}$ or about $35\%$ above the mass law in the targeted frequency range.\ This is much better than the low-performing, mass-driven optimum of \Cref{fig:problem_illustration_static}.\ As such, the goal of this work is to prevent the appearance of mass-driven optima in favor of those that exceed the mass law.
+The successful run starts with a different random initial guess.\ The first $150$ iterations see the same softening of the core followed by a stiffening due to the formation of a rigid, vertical connection.\ After iteration $150$, the run visibly diverges: the vertical connection becomes askew (\Cref{subfig:designs_dynamic_run}) until the connectivity constraint is active (\Cref{subfig:cg_dynamic}).\ Furthermore, the decoupling frequency drops $> 1000\,\mathrm{Hz}$ below the targeted frequency range (\Cref{subfig:fullSTL_dynamic}) and the performance ($\mathrm{STL}(\Delta \omega)$, \Cref{subfig:STL_dynamic}) increases by $20\,\mathrm{dB}$.\ Around iteration $400$, the increase flatlines and subsequent $\beta_1$ increases result in a crisp, high-performing design.\ The high performance is due to two mechanisms: 1) a reduction in the decoupling frequency to exploit the strong $18\,\mathrm{dB}$ per octave STL increase and 2) the transformation of the vertical motion of the top plate, which causes the transmitted pressure wave, to a horizontal-dominated motion that does not substantially excite the acoustic domain.\ As a result, the STL of the high-performing design lies $20\,\mathrm{dB}$ or about $35\%$ above the mass law in the targeted frequency range.\ This is much better than the low-performing, mass-driven optimum of \Cref{fig:problem_illustration_static}.\